f-squirrel/f-squirrel.github.io/_posts/2020-02-06-std-async-implementations.md

 ## Intro ##

-Recently, I have been reviewing the function `std::async` and decided to get a better understanding.<br>
+Recently, I have been reviewing the function `std::async` and decided to get a better understanding.

 The C++ standard says:
 > The function template async provides a mechanism to launch a function potentially in a new thread and provides the
 > result of the function in a future object with which it shares a shared state.